 The European continent has plenty of little shops where you can buy a salad or sandwich or buy ingredients to make your own.
 Just eat your food outside and watch the city go by.

 Finding Cheap Transport in Europe

 Here are the most dependable budget airlines for your European tour: Transavia Airlines, Ryanair, Wizz Air, and EasyJet.
 Use the Skyscanner App or Momondo App to find the best and cheapest car rentals, flights, hostel, and hotels.
-Check Lonely Planet Europe Travel Guide for more budget-friendly tips and information.
+Check Lonely Planet Europe (Multi Country Guide) for more budget-friendly tips and information.

 Pick up a rail pass and get to know how to travel Europe by train to see all of Europe or just to travel from country to country.
 Rail travel is the cheapest way to get to different points in Europe.

 Several European countries offer free public transport for travelers.
 Make inquiries for these, and obtain tourist passes to enjoy attractions for free.
 For example, you can use the Berlin Pass to get free entry to more than 60 top Berlin attractions.
 Berlin also offers a travel card for unlimited free travel.
 Most European countries also provide Hop on and off sightseeing tours, a sure-fire way to save money and see more of Europe.

 For the travel connoisseur, the best way to enjoy a city would be on foot or by bike.
 You can save money and improve your fitness level while on the road.

 There are several budget bus companies like Flixbus, which can take you across Europe for real cheap.
 Tickets start at 5 EUR, and you certainly cannot beat that!